 This means you can achieve the same sounds with a smaller length.
 Due to their size, they’re perfect for people with a smaller frame and learning children.
 They also make excellent travel-friendly banjos.
 Expect to find an affordable option easily.
 Parlor banjos are lightweight as well, with most options around 4 to 5 pounds.

-5-strings are common in Bluegrass and Country music, and often take on the style Earl Scruggs made famous.
+5-strings are common in Bluegrass and Country music and sound great played with Earl Scruggs-style banjo rolls.
 If you want to play in the frailing or clawhammer style, look for a more simple, open back model.
 Bluegrass players will require a resonator back, while Old-Time music players keep an open back.
 Keep in mind that parlor banjos may need a resonator and tone ring too.

 Long Neck Banjos